 On her return to Japan, Sumika has continued in a PR role and also works with Japanese volunteers.
 She also enjoys Anime and Manga.

 She is a freelance Japanese teacher, translator and interpreter who has been living in the UK for over 20 years.
-After spending a few years working at the H.I.S.
-Travel Agency in Japan, she came to the UK as a care volunteer, taking the opportunity to learn about the British welfare system.
+She first came to England as a care volunteer, taking the opportunity to learn about the British welfare system.
 She has worked in many primary schools across the Midlands.